lady-h-world/My_Garden/reading_pages/Crystal_Ball/about_crystal_ball.md

 <p>
 <img align="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Crystal_Ball_images/crystal_ball.png" width="330" height="470" />

-Many of you have asked where to see the crystal ball 😄.
-Let's enter the cave first.

-Here we are!
+Now let's enter the cave to see Lady H.'s crystal ball.
 Could you imagine a cave could have such tranquil scenery inside?
-I mean, seeing flowers, lake and gazebo under the moonlight, in a cave?!
-Lady H. had to make such arrangement as the crystal ball is too bright all the time, and yes, it is that "moon".
+I mean, witnessing flowers, a lake, and a gazebo bathed in moonlight, all within a cave?!
+Lady H. made this arrangement because the crystal ball is constantly too bright, and yes, the crystal ball is that "moon".

-Lady H. got it during one of her space trips, from a witch.
-The witch had been using this crystal ball for decades, the ball would glow up when it started to work and dim down after the use.
-However, starting from one day, the ball kept staying bright and could never be turned off.
-So the witch decided to get a new ball from a flea market.
-She also carried this crystal ball to the market, planning to give it away.
-Lady H. went to the same flea market to choose a light to decorate her spaceship.
-Walking around the whole market, Lady H. wasn't able to find a good one until she saw the ball carried by the witch.
+Lady H. obtained it on a space trip from a witch who used it for decades.
+Initially, it would glow and dim, but one day it stayed bright and couldn't be turned off.
+The witch got a new one, bringing the old crystal ball to a flea market to give away.
+Lady H. went to the same flea market to choose a light to decorate this cave.
+Walking around the whole market, Lady H. wasn't able to find a suitable one until she saw the ball carried by the witch.

-Sounds like a pretty good deal, isn't it?
-The witch found the person who needs the ball.
-Lady H. got a light for free, and it will stay bright without costing any extra money as crystal ball's power came from the mysterious universal power.
-Althoug Lady H. can't use it like a witch, it's still a powerful crystal ball which can collect and store any data from anywhere in the universe.
-Over the years, Lady H. also has found a few more magic it can create, and we will show you soon!
+A pretty good deal right, Lady H. got it for free, and it's still powerful.
+Although Lady H. can't use it like a witch, the default function of this crystal ball is to gather information from anywhere in the universe.
+Over the years, Lady H. also discovered a few more magic it possesses, and we will show you soon!

 </p>

-Does Lady H. plan to bring this crystal ball alongside in the next space trip?
-Only herself knows the answer 😄.

-Now let's see what did this crystal ball had brought to us!

 #